new-age.

 Bluebell - constancy

-is also considered an unlucky flower to pick or bring into the house.
+an unlucky flower to pick or bring into the house.
+The Latin

-The Latin name for this flower is Endymion who was the lover of the
+name for this flower is Endymion who was the lover of the moon

 Goddess, Selene.
 The goddess put Endymion into an eternal sleep,